dart-archive/vm_service_drivers/dart/tool/service.md

 The _getObject_ RPC is used to lookup an _object_ from some isolate by its _id_.

-If _objectId_ is a temporary id which has expired, then then _Expired_ [Sentinel](#sentinel) is returned.
+If _objectId_ is a temporary id which has expired, then the _Expired_ [Sentinel](#sentinel) is returned.

 If _objectId_ refers to a heap object which has been collected by the VM's